grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 When the Tls handling code uses the certs and trust roots from the `CertificateProvider` to establish the connection, it will also now determine the SNI to set based on the parsed sni related fields available in the `CertificateProvider` and the hostname in the endpoint attributes.
-The precedence order mentioned in the `Proposal1` section will be used to determine the SNI to use.
+The precedence order mentioned at the top of the [Proposal](#proposal) section will be used to determine the SNI to use.
 For example, if `UpstreamTlsContext.auto_host_sni` was set but there is no EDS hostname for the endpoint, but `UpstreamTlsContext.sni` is set, then it would use the value of the `UpstreamTlsContext.sni` if set.
-If no SNI value is determined, then it will no set SNI for the Tls handshake.
+If no SNI value is determined, then it will not set SNI for the Tls handshake.

-[A81_xds_resource_validation]: A81-xds-authority-rewriting.md#xds-resource-validation

 ##### Language specific example
 As an example, in Java, the ClusterImpl LB policy creates the `SslContextProviderSuppler` wrapping the `UpstreamTlsContext` and puts it in the subchannel wrapper when its child policy creates a subchannel.
-At the time of Tls protocol negotiation for the subchannel, the hostname from the endpoint address attributes also should be passed to this provider supplier to determine the SNI to be set for the Tls handshake.
-The hostname will be set in the callback object that is given to the `SslContextProviderSupplier`, to be invoked with the
-`SslContext` when the client Ssl Provider instantiated by this supplier has the `SslContext` available.
-This value along with the
-`UpstreamTlsContext` available in the `SslContextProviderSupplier` will be used to decide the SNI to be used for the handshake.
+At the time of Tls protocol negotiation for the subchannel, the Tls handling code should use the hostname from the endpoint address attributes and the SNI related fields in `UpstreamTlsContext` to determine the SNI to be used for the Tls handshake.
+This SNI will also be passed to the the `SslContextProviderSupplier`, in addition to the callback to be invoked to provide the `SslContext` when it is available.
+The `ClientCertificateSslContextProvider` instantiated by the `SslContextProviderSupplier` will be passed both the callback argument and the SNI value to use, that will be used in the `XdsX509TrustManager` it creates to perform the SAN - SNI matching.
+The Tls protocol negotiating code will use the SNI value determined to use when creating the the SSL engine from the `SslContext` received via the callback.

 [A29_impl-details]: A29-xds-tls-security.md#implementation-details
 [UTC_SNI]: https://github.com/envoyproxy/envoy/blob/ee2bab9e40e7d7649cc88c5e1098c74e0c79501d/api/envoy/extensions/transport_sockets/tls/v3/tls.proto#L42